-A Cancer Care Approach Tailored To The Elderly May Give Better Results
+A Cancer Care Approach Tailored To The Elderly May Have Better Results

 A vulnerable population

-More than 60% of cancers in the U.S. occur in people over 65 years of age.
+More than 60% of cancers in the U.S. occur in people older than 65.
 As the population grows older, so will the rate of cancer among seniors.
 The cancer incidence in the elderly is expected to rise 67% from 2010 to 2030, according to a 2017 study in the Journal of Clinical Oncology.
 Yet many oncologists don't have geriatric training.

 Mohile, who treated Griggs' father during his cancer relapse, explains that geriatric oncologists take a different approach than many other oncologists.